GSA/plainlanguage.gov/_pages/resources/articles/plain-language-beyond-a-movement.md

 Plain language has indeed evolved to become more than a movement.
 In fact it's now 4 different things:

-- one of them somewhat burdensome for business--though great for consumers; and
+- one of them somewhat burdensome for business—though great for consumers; and
 - the other 3 ripe with opportunities and promise for all.

 ## 7.1 The burden

-Plain language can be burdensome when seen as something that a regulator requires an organization to comply with--as with the SEC regulations in relation to prospectuses.
+Plain language can be burdensome when seen as something that a regulator requires an organization to comply with—as with the SEC regulations in relation to prospectuses.

-The "burdensome stakes" are high in Australia where at least one regulator strongly encourages some organizations to test the clarity of some of their documents--for example, the Corporations Act 2001 requires financial organizations to produce Product Disclosure Statements for each product the organization sells.
+The "burdensome stakes" are high in Australia where at least one regulator strongly encourages some organizations to test the clarity of some of their documents—for example, the Corporations Act 2001 requires financial organizations to produce Product Disclosure Statements for each product the organization sells.
 The law requires those documents to be "... presented in a clear, concise and effective manner."
 (32) That's not so unusual.
 But in the explanatory material (33) for the legislation, the regulator, the Australian Securities & Investments Commission (which is the Australian equivalent of the United States Securities and Exchange Commission) suggests that organizations test documents on consumers to ensure that the documents are truly clear and that they really meet the legislative requirements.

 This encouragement to test is a potentially onerous but, even so, a legitimate requirement.
-After all, it's easy to say "our documents are in plain language"--it's rather like when someone says "the cheque's in the mail".
+After all, it's easy to say "our documents are in plain language"—it's rather like when someone says "the cheque's in the mail".
 But no one can really be sure a document is clear unless a sample audience has confirmed that they can use the document to find, to understand, and to use the information they seek.

 ## 7.2 The opportunities and promise

 Plain language can also be seen in a positive way, for some organizations plain language is:

-- a product--eg, my business Words and Beyond provides plain language document rewriting services, plain language training courses, and plain language cultural-change services.
-There are many other organizations, legal and non-legal, providing similar services--including the Australian law firms I mentioned earlier, Mallesons Stephen Jaques, and Phillips Fox;
+- a product—eg, my business Words and Beyond provides plain language document rewriting services, plain language training courses, and plain language cultural-change services.
+There are many other organizations, legal and non-legal, providing similar services—including the Australian law firms I mentioned earlier, Mallesons Stephen Jaques, and Phillips Fox;
-- a key part of excellent customer service and client service--eg, for Clarica, for Mallesons Stephen Jaques, and for Phillips Fox;
+- a key part of excellent customer service and client service—eg, for Clarica, for Mallesons Stephen Jaques, and for Phillips Fox;
-- a distinguishing feature--eg, for KPMG, for Clarica, for Mallesons Stephen Jaques, and for Phillips Fox.
+- a distinguishing feature—eg, for KPMG, for Clarica, for Mallesons Stephen Jaques, and for Phillips Fox.

 So for law firms, plain language can be wonderful in 3 ways: as a product, as a value adding part of the experience of buying legal services from the firm, and as a distinguishing feature that clients value.

 ## 8\.
 A possible new position for plain language

 Plain language is a movement no more.
 The legal profession has known this for some time.
 However, in the minds of key decision-makers in business and government, plain language is too often still seen as a movement.
 We need to remedy that by repositioning plain language in the minds of those decision-makers.
-It's worth doing because those people bare responsibility for enabling plain language to be implemented--and plain language has benefits for all.
+It's worth doing because those people bare responsibility for enabling plain language to be implemented—and plain language has benefits for all.

 Progress depends on plain language acknowledging its success and how that success has changed it.
 But what position should plain language seek to occupy?